-JOHN SADLEIR AND THE LATE EARL OF SHREWSBURY.-The Tablet relates an anecdote of John Sadleir, highly illustrative of the crafty character of the man, and showing the skill with which he contrived to inveigle himself into the friendship and confidence of people of all ranks.
-Amongst the effects of the late Earl of Shrewsbury, a will has recently been discovered, by the executors of that nobleman, in favour of John Sadleir, to whom the Earl bequeathed, absolutely and unconditionally, his entire estates.
+JOHN SADLEIR AND THE LATE EARL OF SHREWSBURY.
+The Tablet relates an anecdote of John Sadleir, highly illustrative of the crafty character of the man, and showing the skill with which he contrived to inveigle himself joint-stock banks, in consequence of recent events, and into the friendship and confidence of people of all ranks. to the disinclination of a considerable number of the Amongst the effects of the late Earl of Shrewsbury, a will has recently been discovered, by the executors of visable to wind up the affair.
+A resolution to this effect that nobleman, in favour of John Sadleir, to whom the Earl bequeathed, absolutely and unconditionally, his ment, to make a return of capital as follows:-On each entire estates.
 This will was made previously to another in favour of the infant son of the late Duke of Norfolk, but it was not on account of what transpired after the suicide of Sadlier that the latter will was made.
 A high ecclesiastic had advised the Earl to place his affairs in the hands of Catholics well known for their honour and probity, by whom it is supposed that the executors of the existing will were recommended to his lordship.
 However, he never informed them of the previous disposition he had made of his property, and rejected their advice on many points.
-In bequeathing his estates to Sadleir, the Earl intended that he should apply them to charitable and ecclesiastical purposes, and the only mode of accounting for his choice of the person to whom he left his property, is that his solicitor was the same as John Sadleir's.
-It is more than probable that this gentleman know nothing whatever either of the frauds which Sadleir had committed, nor of the speculations in which he was engaged.
-"And it is probable," says the Tablet, "that so astute a man as Sadleir would, so far as possible, keep from the knowledge of his Catholic solicitor everything which would tend to lower his opinion of him, and seek other and less scrupulous advisers to carry out the details of his frauds and speculations.' -This story has been contradicted on authority by the Times, which says :- "We are assured that the will in question was a temporary will executed on the Earl's coming of age; it is true that Mr. Sadleir's name was inserted in it, but it was as one of four trustees, selected by the Earl himself, including persons of rank, Mr. Sadleir being at that time one of the Lords of the Treasury.
+In bequeathing his estates to Sadleir, the Earl intended that he should apply them to charitable and ecclesiastical purposes, and the only mode of accounting for his choice of the person to whom he lest his property, is that his solicitor was the same as John Sadleir's.
+It is more than probable that this gentleman knew nothing whatever either of the frauds which Sadleir had committed, nor of the speculations in which he was engaged.
+"And it is probable," says the Tablet, "that so astute a man as Sadleir would, so far as possible, keep from the knowledge of his Catholic solicitor everything which would tend to lower his opinion of him, and seek other and less scrupulous advisers to carry out the details of his frauds and speculations.'
+This story has been contradicted on authority by the Times, which says:-" We are assured that the will in question was a temporary will executed on the Earl's coming of age; it is true that Mr. Sadleir's name was inserted in it, but it was as one of four trustees, selected by the Earl himself, including persons of rank, Mr. Sadleir being at that time one of the Lords of the Treasury.
 The supposed finding of this document within a few days, and the alleged ignorance on the part of the executors of the tenor of it, are wholly incorrect."
 THE EARL OF CARLISLE.-The Lord-Lieutenant is to leave Ireland about the middle of the ensuing month for England, where his Excellency will remain for some weeks.
 Mr. Horsman, the Chief Secretary, is to arrive in Dublin before Lord Carlisle takes his departure.

-THE DOWAGER MARCHIONESS OF LONDONDERRY entertained two hundred and fifty-five of the tenantry of her Antrim estates at dinner, in the market-house of Carnlough, on Thursday week.
-Her ladyship's son, Lord Adolphus Vane Tempest, occupied the chair, and, among those present, were the Protestant, Presbyterian, and Roman Catholic clergymen, and several of the local After dinner, her ladyship addressed the gentry. meeting.
+THE DOWAGER MARCHIONESS OF LONDONDERRY entertained two hundred and fifty-five of the tenantry of friends of Colonel Frement are greatly elated by their her Autrim estates at dinner, in the market-house of Carnlough, on Thursday week.
+Her ladyship's son, Lord Adolphus Vane Tempest, occupied the chair, and among those present, were the Protestant, Presbyterian, and Roman Catholic clergymen, and several of the local gentry.
+After dinner, her ladyship addressed the meeting.